liwt31/NPython/README.md

 Capable of:
 * basic arithmetic calculations (+ - * / // ** % int float)
 * flow control with `if else`, `while` and `for`
-* very basic function defination and call
+* basic function (closure) defination and call
-* builtin print, dir, len, range, tuple, list, dict
+* builtin print, dir, len, range, tuple, list, dict, exceptions
 * basic import such as `import foo`, no alias, no `from`, etc
 * indexing with `[]` with slice (can not store to slice yet).
 * assert statement.
 Raise exceptions.
 Basic `try`...`except XXXError`...